 Uncrossing your legs helps your body relax.
 If you cross your legs you apply pressure unevenly across one side of your body.
 If you want to fall asleep on a plane make sure you uncross your legs to fully relax.

 And, try using the footrest if there is one available.
-Placing your feet on a footrest will support your legs and help relieve pressure across the legs and lower back.
+Placing your feet on a footrest will support your legs and help relieve pressure across your lower back and legs.
 Periodic stretching help relieve stiffness and encourage blood flow.

 SUPPORT YOUR BACK